zkohi/firebase-export-firestore-to-bigquery-samples/README.md

 Topic is cron-export-user-list-job in this sample code.

+Payload string must be not null.
+But Any string is OK.
+Because Payload string doesn't be used in this sample code.

+You can create the Firebase Authentication User using the Firebase Console if you don't have any the Firebase Authentication User yet.

+You should create the Cloud Firestore Database using the Firebase Console if you don't have created the Cloud Firestore Database yet.

+If you create the Cloud Firestore Database then you should select a Locked mode for your Cloud Firestore Security Rules.

+Run Cloud Scheduler Job then check Cloud Firestore collection named users using the Firebase Console.

 #### Export All Cloud Firestore collections and Specified collections to Cloud Storage

-Choose the App Engine HTTP target and set URL.
+Choose the App Engine HTTP target and set URL and Choose Get method.

+Ex.
+- /cloud-firestore-export?outputUriPrefix=gs://PROJECT-ID_backups-firestore&collections=users
-ex. /cloud-firestore-export?outputUriPrefix=gs://PROJECT-ID_backups-firestore&collections=users,etc
+- /cloud-firestore-export?outputUriPrefix=gs://PROJECT-ID_backups-firestore&collections=users,etc

+Run Cloud Scheduler Job then check Cloud Run Cloud Scheduler Job then check Cloud Storage bucket using the [GCP Console](https://console.cloud.google.com/storage/browser).

 #### Export Specified collections to BigQuery(Partitioned tables)

-Choose the App Engine HTTP target and set URL.
+Choose the App Engine HTTP target and set URL and Choose Get method.

+Ex.
+- /cloud-firestore-export-to-bigquery?outputUriPrefix=gs://PROJECT-ID_backups-firestore&collections=users

-ex. /cloud-firestore-export-to-bigquery?outputUriPrefix=gs://PROJECT-ID_backups-firestore&collections=users,etc
+- /cloud-firestore-export-to-bigquery?outputUriPrefix=gs://PROJECT-ID_backups-firestore&collections=users,etc

+Run Cloud Scheduler Job then check Cloud Run Cloud Scheduler Job then check BigQuery dataset using the [GCP Console](https://console.cloud.google.com/bigquery).

 ## Additional

 You can create the table to use [Scheduling queries](https://cloud.google.com/bigquery/docs/scheduling-queries).

 You can create the interactive dashboards to use [Data Portal](https://datastudio.google.com/overview).

 ## Coution